In Jarred Kelenic’s and Logan Gilbert’s debuts, Mariners’ offense sputters in lackluster loss to Cleveland

 The execution and command necessary to find consistent success at the MLB level made brief appearances at various points over those four innings but were never maintained.
 Given the obvious nerves and adrenaline of pitching in his debut and the fact that this was his second official start of the 2021 season, it would be unfair to expect Gilbert to be polished and precise.

 He cruised through the first inning with three fly ball outs on 12 pitches — all fastballs.

+“The first thing, honestly, it was kind of like a whirlwind,” Gilbert said.
+“I don’t even remember it that well.
+But it was nice just to fill it up with fastballs and get some early contact and help me just know that I belong and help me kind of settle in a little bit.”

 After using four fastballs to retire Eddie Rosario to start the second inning with a flyout to left, Gilbert threw his first breaking pitch of the game — a curveball — for a called strike to Franmil Reyes.
 Ahead 0-1 to the hulking Reyes, Gilbert threw his first slider of the game.
 It was a strike — but not a good one.
 The ball hung in the middle of the zone and Reyes crushed it over the wall in center for a solo homer and a 1-0 lead.

 Cleveland tacked on another run in the inning when Josh Nayor singled, advanced to second on a wild pitch that catcher Luis Torrens should’ve blocked and scored on Jake Bauers’ two-out single to right.